 The UNC Policy Manual

-I. Pursuant to N.C.G.S. § 116-11(13) (G.S.), and other North Carolina law as referenced herein, and notwithstanding The Code or any other Board of Governors policy, the Board of Governors delegates the following authorities to the president of the University:
+I. Pursuant to N.C.G.S. § 116-11(13) (G.S.), and other North Carolina law as referenced herein, and notwithstanding The Code or any other Board of Governors policy, the Board of Governors delegates the following authorities to the president of the University of North Carolina (UNC) System:

 A. Human Resources

-1. Authority to establish and administer a human resources program for employees exempt from the State Human Resources Act.
+1. Authority to establish and administer a human resources program for employees exempt from the North Carolina Human Resources Act.

 a.
 “Human resources program” shall include such personnel actions related to the establishment of positions and the administration of salary ranges; recruitment, appointments, salaries, and salary adjustments; promotion and tenure; leave programs; performance management; non-faculty discontinuation, discipline, and discharge; and non-faculty grievance and appeals processes.